Tactical athlete training for performance longevity and a long, injury-free career

 1. Capacity Building

 This is the foundation, strength, aerobic base, mobility, speed, and durability.
-You don’t only build capacity for a test, you build it for life.
+You don’t only build capacity for a test, you build it for life, which is the whole short-term performance versus long-term progress distinction in action.

 Structured progression means: